 Daniel Moreno was a husband and father, a provider and care giver.

-Daniel Tiger is a shy character who takes small steps of bravery and courage on the television show Mr. Roger’s Neighborhood.
+Daniel Tiger is a shy, yet caring character who takes small steps of bravery and courage on the television show Mr. Roger’s Neighborhood.

-A Tiger is recognized as a fierce and powerful animal.
+A Tiger is recognized as a fierce and powerful animal that shouldn’t be messed with.

 - Our Family